 Quebec is the only jurisdiction in Canada with specific legislation addressing psychological harassment in the workplace.
 To date, Alberta has no specific legislation addressing workplace bullying.
 However:

 Employers could also face legal liability if an employee claims that workplace bullying resulted in constructive dismissal.
 In this situation, an employee may claim the employer fundamentally breached their contract of employment by putting the employee’s personal health or safety in danger, leaving them no choice but to resign.
-For more information about constructive dismissal and other related legal issues, check out Preventing Violence and Harassment at the Workplace.
+For more information about constructive dismissal and other related legal issues, check out Workplace harassment and violence.

 In a unionized workplace, bullying may expose an employer to grievance procedures.